dansomrob/dansomrob.github.io/books.md

 - [Zero to One](#zero-to-one) by *Peter Thiel*
 - The Strangest Man: The Hidden Life of Paul Dirac, Quantum Genius by *Graham Farmelo*.
 - Is Water H<sub>2</sub>0?
 Evidence, Realism and Pluralism by *Hasok Chang*.
+- Shredded: Inside RBS, The Bank That Broke Britain by *Ian Fraser*

 ## Articles